As cases spike in Napa County, targeted businesses prepare to roll back operations

 Zacherle, also the director of Winegrowing at David Arthur Vineyards, said he understands that wineries typically have larger outdoor spaces to accommodate patrons.
 Wineries also drive much of the economy in Sonoma and Napa counties, he added.

-But many a smaller winery will likely find itself dealing with similar space constraints as would an urban brewery, he said.
+But many smaller wineries will likely find itself dealing with similar space constraints as would an urban brewery, he said.
 To make a distinction and mandate breweries close altogether seemed, to him, slightly illogical.

 “It’s stressful,” said Israel Perez, owner of St. Helena Bistro.
 “As far as business, it’s bad for everybody.
 But at the same time, we have to keep everybody healthy.”